Meet the Team

 Ashley Steelman - Child, Adolescent & Trauma Therapist

-Trisch Corcoran - Addictions, Family & Trauma Therapist
+Trisch Corcoran - Trauma/Complex Trauma Therapist

 Trisch believes each person has their own unique story, past trauma, and collection of struggles.
 The healing process in therapy should be tailored to meet the unique needs of each person.
 Her goal is to work with you on your journey creating a safe environment and offer new ways of coping to overcome obstacles, increase hope and resilience, develop skills to manage stress and begin a path of self-exploration and healing to reach your maximum level of well-being.

 Trisch works with teenagers and adults experiencing depression, anxiety, anger, PTSD, complex trauma, domestic violence, male and female sexual abuse survivors, grief and loss, gambling addiction and chronic pain.
 She has training and experience in Somatic Experiencing ®, mindfulness, meditation, Cognitive Behavioral Therapy (CBT), trauma-focused CBT, Solution Focused Brief Therapy, creative and expressive therapies, and Acceptance and Commitment Therapy (ACT).

 Trisch has a diverse background working in hospice, domestic violence, and sexual assault advocate, working with human trafficking survivors, and adult male and female sexual abuse survivors.
 She has also worked in massage therapy for 22 years with individuals who suffer from chronic pain, chronic illness and stress.

 Sarah Emerson - Child, Adolescent & Family Psychotherapist